csound-flossmanual/csound-floss/book/05-e-reverberation.md

 zawm    aSig * iRvbSendAmt, 1
 ```

-This channel is read from in the reverb instrument using the&nbsp;
+This channel is read from in the reverb instrument using the
 [zar](https://csound.com/docs/manual/zar.html) opcode like this:

 ```csound